jbenite2/Blog/content/about.md

 I'm a hard working, goal-driven, technology enthusiast native from [San Juan, PR](https://en.wikipedia.org/wiki/San_Juan,_Puerto_Rico).

 I'm currently a junior Computer Science major at the [University of Notre Dame](https://en.wikipedia.org/wiki/University_of_Notre_Dame).
-Additionally, my passion for technology, innovation, and business has led me to pick up a minor in Engineering Corporate Practice.
+My passion for technology, innovation, and business has led me to pick up a minor in Engineering Corporate Practice.

 In the fall of my sophomore year I learned how to program and fell in love with the creative power coding offers.
 I’m constantly learning and improving what I know.
 This thirst for knowledge ranges from technology and business to personal growth: